ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/bi/README.md

 ### Pagination

-For simplification page sizes are of a fixed size (either 100 or 1,000, documented with each endpoint) and can be a `start` parameter can be used to move through the result set.
+For simplification result lists are returned in sets of 100 or 1,000 (documented with each endpoint) and can be a `start` parameter can be used to move through the result set.

 If the results were returned in batches of 100 then omitting the `start` parameter will return from 1-100. `?start=100` will return from 100-200.

 ## API Paths